Ivan Cardoso (director)

 Ivan Cardoso (born 1952 in Rio de Janeiro) is a Brazilian filmmaker.

-His peculiar style is called Terrir (a portmanteau in Portuguese of terror + rir= to laugh), a mix of classic horror fiction tropes, elements of popular Brazilian sexy chanchada comedy style, and parodies of the most widespread Brazilian stereotypes.
+His peculiar style is called terrir (a portmanteau in Portuguese of terror + rir= to laugh), which is a synonym for comedy horror in Portuguese.
+It blends classic horror fiction tropes with elements of popular Brazilian pornochanchada comedy, and parodies of the most widespread Brazilian stereotypes.

 He also produced a documentary film about his friend and inspirator, José "Coffin Joe" Mojica Marins.